kuoruan/Chromium-Android/app/src/main/java/org/chromium/chrome/browser/notifications/channels/README.md

 ## How to add a new notification channel

-To register a new notification channel that notifications can be posted to, once UI approval has been granted, follow these steps:
+Firstly, decide **when** the channel should be created - the first time it is used, or on first launch of the app?
+(UI review can help with this).

+In both cases, take the following steps:

 1. Add a new id to the `@ChannelId` intdef in `ChannelDefinitions.java`
-2. Add a corresponding entry to `PredefinedChannels.MAP` in `ChannelDefinitions.java` with the new channel properties (you'll need a new string for the channel name)
+2. Add a failing test in `ChannelsInitializerTest.java` for your new channel's properties (you'll need a new string for the channel name)
-3. Increment `CHANNELS_VERSION` in `ChannelDefinitions.java`
-4. Update tests in `ChannelsInitializerTest.java` concerning which channels should appear on startup*, and add a test for your new channel's properties.
+3. To make the test pass (yay TDD), add a corresponding entry to `PredefinedChannels.MAP` in `ChannelDefinitions.java` with the correct channel properties
-5. Create notifications via `NotificationBuilderFactory.createChromeNotificationBuilder`, passing the new channel id (the custom builder will set the channel on the notification for you, and ensure the channel is initialized before building it)
+4. Create notifications via `NotificationBuilderFactory.createChromeNotificationBuilder`, passing the new channel id (the custom builder will set the channel on the notification for you, and ensure the channel is initialized before building it)
-6. After posting a notification, remember to call `NotificationUmaTracker.onNotificationShown`, passing the new channel id (along with your new `SystemNotificationType`, see above)
+5. After posting a notification, call `NotificationUmaTracker.onNotificationShown`, passing the new channel id (along with your new `SystemNotificationType`, see above)

-> ***Warning**: Currently all predefined channels are initialized on first launch, so they will appear in system settings even before any notifications are shown from that channel.
-This should usually be the preferred behaviour, and you will get it for free by following the above steps.
+For channels that should be created on first launch of the app, some extra steps are required:
+- Add the new channel to `PredefinedChannels.STARTUP` in `ChannelDefinitions.java`
+- Increment `CHANNELS_VERSION` in `ChannelDefinitions.java`
+- Update startup channel tests in `ChannelsInitializerTest.java` and `ChannelsUpdaterTest.java`.

+## Testing

+> **Important**: As of October 2017, instrumented channel tests are not run on trybots because these tests are restricted to Android O+, and there are no such devices in the waterfall yet ( [Issue 763951](crbug.com/763951)).
+So when making changes you *must* check all the channel tests pass on an Android O device locally.

+    ninja -C out/AndroidDebug -j2000 -l20 chrome_public_test_apk

+    out/AndroidDebug/bin/run_chrome_public_test_apk --test-filter "*Channel*"

 ## How to deprecate a channel